-Our longstanding association with the Young Concert Artists Trust, a charity of national standing which manages star soloists during the early years of their professional careers, we provide performance opportunities to some of the most exciting performers.
+Our longstanding association with the Young Classical Artists Trust, a charity of national standing which manages star soloists during the early years of their professional careers, we provide performance opportunities to some of the most exciting performers.

 I would like to support this work